Saturday, Apr 5, 2014

-This class is for both beginning and advanced students to learn about the basic process of etching medium or to explore etching in greater depth.
-The etching techniques covered in the class would include a) hard-ground and aquatint etching to produce both linear and tonal effects, and b) soft-ground to create textures and painterly effects on etching.
-There will be demonstrations and plenty of sample prints for each medium for students to look at.
-You are encouraged to bring into class ideas that you are interested in pursuing; bring your sketches, personal photos and resources of your interests, which can help you make the contents of your images.
-Let’s explore a variety of etching techniques and get familiar with the medium of a long tradition.
+This class is for both beginning and advanced students to learn about the basic process of the etching medium or to explore etching in greater depth.
+The etching techniques covered in the class will include a) hard-ground and aquatint etching to produce both linear and tonal effects, and b) soft-ground to create textures and painterly effects on etching.
+There will be demonstrations and sample prints for each medium.
+Students should bring sketches, personal photos and resources to reference.
 The class will provide materials necessary including zinc plates, tools and papers.
-No class 7/1.